Terms and Conditions

 - Privacy: The Editor or any Editorial staff must not reveal any data about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate depending on the need and stage of processing.

-- Adhere by the guidelines and procedure laid down by the IJELLH.
+- Adhere to the guidelines and procedure laid down by the IJELLH.

 - Make recommendations for improving the evaluation and dissemination of the manuscript of the journal.